SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 (2) Large signal tuned amplifiers

-3. Give the expressions for the resonance frequency and impedance of the tuned
+3. Give the expressions for the resonance frequency and

 circuit.